|Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita sinicoflava|

 by Michael Kuo

 This subtly beautiful Amanita is a member of the Amanita vaginata group; like the other species in the group it lacks a ring and features a strongly lined cap margin, as well as a sacklike volva.
-Amanita sinicoflava can be separated from the others without a microscope on the basis of its olive tan to olive yellow cap and its volva, which usually stains gray to black by maturity.
+Amanita sinicoflava can be separated from the others without a microscope on the basis of its "Chinese yellow" to olive tan or olive yellow cap and its volva, which usually stains gray to black by maturity.
+It often features a small, darker (and usually raised) area over the center of the cap.
 It is fairly widely distributed east of the Great Plains, and appears under hardwoods or conifers.

 Ecology: Mycorrhizal with various conifers and hardwoods; growing alone or gregariously; summer and fall; fairly widely distributed east of the Great Plains.